opiproject/opi-prov-life/COORDINATION.md

 meeting the timing constraints around enumeration.
 Dynamic adding and deleting devices on the PCI bus via hot plug requires BIOS configuration.

+***SE> One thought is that this option can be improved by using a contract/handshake, similar to the UEFI specification method for detecting Adapter Information, such as the Media presence (or other attributes that can be dynamic).
+See UEFI spec: https://uefi.org/specs/UEFI/2.10/11_Protocols_UEFI_Driver_Model.html?highlight=adapter_info_#network-media-state .
+This is already suppoted by many network adapters and UEFI/BIOS implementations.
+This removes the need to rely on delay in the driver/OptionROM implementation, and instead gives the control to the BIOS/UEFI to detect when the xPU is ready.
+This however does NOT address the issues with xPU initialization taking too long that the PCI OptionROM itself does not get loaded in time when the host needs it.

 ## 3: Out-band via platform BMC

 - **Pros:**